openego/eDisGo/doc/userguide/data_sources.rst

 Custom PostgreSQL database (egon-data)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also connect to your own egon-data PostgreSQL database.
+You can also connect to your own egon-data PostgreSQL database via an SSH tunnel.
+Connecting through :func:`~edisgo.io.db.engine` always uses an SSH tunnel
+(``ssh=True`` with a complete ``ssh-tunnel`` section); for a tunnel-less local
+database you have to build a SQLAlchemy engine yourself.
+The database keys follow the
+egon-data CLI-flag style and must be prefixed with ``--``.
 Create a YAML
 configuration file:

 .. code-block:: yaml

     egon-data:
-      database-host: mydb.example.org
+      --database-host: mydb.example.org
-      database-port: 5432
+      --database-port: 5432
-      database-name: egon_data
+      --database-name: egon_data
-      database-user: my_user
+      --database-user: my_user
-      database-password: my_password
+      --database-password: my_password

-    ssh-tunnel:                 # leave empty / remove if no tunnel is needed
+    ssh-tunnel:                 # required when ssh=True
       ssh-host: my.ssh.server
       ssh-user: ubuntu
       ssh-pkey: ~/.ssh/id_rsa